 Michelle Badash, MS

-has been associated with lower risk of colorectal cancer.
+has been associated with lower risk of colorectal and other cancers.
 Fiber is found in all plant foods, including fruits, vegetables, whole grains, and legumes.
 High consumption of red meat is also linked to an increased risk of colon cancer.
 Substituting red meat with fish, chicken, or pork may decrease the risk.

-Specific foods may help to lower the risk of colorectal cancer.
-These foods include onions, garlic, and cruciferous vegetables like kale, cabbage, broccoli, Brussels sprouts, cauliflower, and radishes.
+Specific foods may also help to lower the risk of colorectal cancer.
+These foods include onions, garlic, and cruciferous vegetables like kale, cabbage, broccoli, Brussel sprouts, cauliflower, and radishes.

 has been shown to reduce the risk of developing colorectal cancer.
-Even moderate exercise for 30 minutes per day on most days of the week.
+Aim for 30 minutes per day on most days of the week.
 Exercise will also help you lose and/or maintain weight, and boost your immune system.

 Some studies have found a link between aspirin use and reduced rates of colorectal cancer.
-Since taking aspirin can have side effects, including gastrointestinal bleeding, talk to your doctor before deciding to start aspirin therapy.
+Since taking aspirin can have side effects, including gastrointestinal bleeding, talk to your doctor before starting any aspirin therapy.

 CA Cancer J Clin.
 2012;62(1):30-67.

-Slattery ML, Curtin KP, et al. Plant foods, fiber, and rectal cancer.
+Slattery ML, Curtin KP, Edwards SL, Schaffer DM.
+Plant foods, fiber, and rectal cancer.